 Upon successful completion of the program, students will receive an official transcript from Columbia University.
-Students can request copies of their transcripts online, in person, or by mail.
+Students can request copies of their transcripts online or by mail.

 Columbia University takes matters of intellectual integrity very seriously.
 Plagiarism is not tolerated.
 Plagiarism includes, but is not limited to, submitting work done by another person or purchased from any source; failure to document ideas found in sources, whether print or electronic, with appropriate notes and bibliographical references; failure to enclose borrowed phrases or sentences within quotation marks; and turning in the same assignment for two courses without advance permission from both instructors.

 Plagiarism, whether intentional or unintentional, will result in dismissal from the program.
 Students who are unsure about the proper presentation of their work should consult their course instructor.

 The Behavioral Standards are designed to ensure the safety and well-being of the students and the integrity of the University.
 They are strictly enforced and failure to abide by them results in dismissal from the program, normally on the first offense.

 The determination as to whether a student has violated the Behavioral Standards is made by program staff, instructors, and administrators.